ausmani23/rapol/readme.md

     + 02_matcheos.R - Loads a dataset with information about all congressmen, merges this with a dataset on black members of congress
     + 03_merge.R - Merges the votes, members, and a members-votes dataset together
     + 04_predict.R - Trains a model using the average DW-Nominate scores of those voting 'yes' and 'no' in the hand-coded bills to predict the direction of a punitive vote in the not-hand-coded bills
-    + 05_summarize.R - Summarizes levels and differences in punitive voting in the house
+    + 05_summarize.R - Summarizes levels and differences in punitive voting in the house.
+Generates Figures 5 and 6

 + 'code/03_dind' contains the code to generate the figures and results which correspond to Section 5

     + 01_dindmods.R - Estimates the effect of federally-mandated redistricting on incarceration and police rates.
 Runs preferred specifications and a variety of alternative specifications.
     + 02_regmods.R - Estimates the effect of black political representation on incarceration and police rates via a variety of autoregressive distributed lag (ADL) models.
     + 03_regmods_robustness.R - Estimates a variety of alternative specifications of the ADL models.
     + 04_summarize.R - Illustrates the rise in black representation.
 Summarizes estimates from preferred models, from both approaches.
 Illustrates the robustness (or lack of robustness) of the main conclusions to alternative specifications.
+Generates Figure 7.

 + 'meta' contains files that carry metadata which is more convenient to store in spreadsheet form than in an .R script